HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 ### Evolution of HTTP

-It's been six years since the IETF introduced us to HTTP/2, and it's worth understanding how we got to HTTP/2 in the first place.
+It's been six years since the <a hreflang="en" href="https://www.ietf.org/">Internet Engineering Task Force (IETF)</a> introduced us to <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc7540">HTTP/2</a>, and it's worth understanding how we got to HTTP/2 in the first place.
 Thirty years ago (in 1991) we were first introduced to HTTP 0.9.
 HTTP has come a long way since 0.9, which was limited in capabilities.
 0.9 was used for one-line protocol transfers, which only supported the GET method, and had no support for headers nor status codes.
 Responses were only provided in hypertext.
 Five years later, this was enhanced with HTTP/1.0.
-The 1.0 version contains most of the protocol we know now, including response headers, status codes, and the GET, HEAD and POST methods.
+The 1.0 version contains most of the protocol we know now, including response headers, status codes, and the `GET`, `HEAD` and `POST` methods.

-{# TODO - as someone not knowledgable in this topic, I'd find a link to IETF helpful.
-Or a definition in what that acroynm is #}
-{# TODO - should GET/HEAD/POST be in inline code tags? (`GET`) #}

 A problem not addressed in 1.0 was that the connection was terminated immediately after the response was received.
 This meant each request was required to open a new connection, perform TCP handshakes, and close the connection after the data was received.
 This major inefficiency saw HTTP/1.1 introduced only a year later in 1997, which allowed for persistent connections to be made, which can be reused once opened.
 This version served its purpose for 18 years, without any changes introduced until 2015.
 During this time Google experimented with <a hreflang="en" href="https://en.wikipedia.org/wiki/SPDY">SPDY</a>—a complete reimagining of how HTTP messages were sent.
 This was eventually formalized into HTTP/2.